kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 ### Virtual laboratory

-The term [_gedankenexperiment_](https://www.britannica.com/science/Gedankenexperiment) or "thought experiment" gained currency, especially after Einstein's traveller riding on a light wave.
+The term [_gedankenexperiment_](https://www.britannica.com/science/Gedankenexperiment) or "thought experiment" gained currency, especially after Einstein's traveller riding on a wave of light.
 However, Tesla's unique ability to use his mind as a fully equipped, albeit inexpensive laboratory, to conduct the entire design-prototype-test-repeat cycle iteratively, gives new meaning to what we _could_ mean by thought experiment or mental experiment.
 Indeed, it is perhaps more accurate to coin the term _virtual laboratory_ for describing what Tesla accomplished with his mind and vivid visualization.
 That is the term we will use hereafter in this paper.
 The experiments in his virtual laboratory all obeyed the known properties of matter and energy as enshrined in the known laws of physics, and he did not need to tend them until he wished to examine the results.

 ### The importance of imagination